hmemcpy/hmemcpy.com/content/posts/visiting-islay-part-1/index.md

 Alongside the road we get a feel for the area surrounding it.
 Green fields covered with sheep and cows, roaming freely and eating the grass.
 On the other side of the road the ocean shows its dominance, and the smell of briny sea fills the air, not letting us forget, not even for a moment where we are.

-Oh what wonders this must be doing to our favorite whisky&#8230;
+Oh what wonders this must be doing to our favorite whisky...

 Even from the guest parking we could smell the strong malty scent in the air.
 We walked along the gravel road towards the visitors lounge, just in time to register for the last tour for the day.
 Until the tour began we could enjoy ourselves in the shop, visit the Laphroaig museum inside, or just relax on the comfortable leather couch at the Friends Lounge.
 In the museum there was a cupboard filled with flags from many countries (Israel not among them).
 Friends of Laphroaig can plant their country's flag into their own square foot on the island.
 There were also empty white flags, so I took a blue pen and drew a makeshift Israeli flag!
 I will remember to bring my own the next time.